Residual Kolmogorov-Arnold Network for Enhanced Deep Learning: Experiments

-$\sigma$ is the standard deviation, while $\mu$ is the mean of the validation accuracies.
-A lower CV suggests that there is less fluctuation relative to the mean accuracy along with a more consistent performance spanning a specified range of epochs.
-As presented in \cref{tab:cifar_cv}, all tested RKAN-augmented models retain lower CV (over the entire training run, the last 100 epochs, and the last 50 epochs) in comparison to their baseline counterparts on CIFAR-100.
-This suggests that the alternative path provided by RKAN can potentially help with the network's gradient flow and also accelerate convergence (further discussed in detail in \cref{sec:tiny_imagenet}).
-In practice, the improved stability demonstrates more reliable optimization dynamics, which can be equally as important as the peak accuracy for model deployment.
+$\sigma$ is the standard deviation, while $\mu$ is the mean value of validation accuracies.
+A lower CV value suggests that there is less fluctuation with respect to the average accuracy and this typically results in more consistent performance across epochs.
+In \Cref{tab:acc_cifar}, RKAN-augmented models all retain lower CV over the training run for the last $\{$50, 100, 200$\}$ epochs compared to the baselines, suggesting that RKAN's shortcut block in parallel to the main network stage helps with the network's gradient flow, which in turn smooths the optimization trajectory and accelerates convergence.
+In practice, the improved stability demonstrates more reliable training dynamics, which can be equally as important as the peak accuracy for model deployment.